Hola Kita!

 For daycare centers in the Hanover region:

-- Recruitment of motivated, qualified professionals to alleviate the shortage of skilled workers
+- Recruiting motivated, qualified professionals to alleviate the shortage of skilled workers

-- Intercultural enrichment through Spanish educators with new ideas for educational work
+- Intercultural enrichment through Spanish educators who bring fresh perspectives to educational work

-- Long-term staff retention through full recognition as an educator
+- Long-term staff retention through full recognition as an early childhood educator

-- Support for integration through structured project support
+- Support for integration through structured guidance throughout the project

 For the Hanover region:

-- Sustainable solution to the shortage of skilled workers in childcare
+- A sustainable solution to the shortage of qualified staff in child day care

-- Strengthening the region's attractiveness as an employer through innovative approaches
+- Enhancing the region’s appeal as an employer through innovative approaches

-- Promotion of diversity and intercultural learning in daycare centers
+- Promotion of diversity and intercultural learning in childcare centers

-- European networking through cooperation with Spanish educational institutions
+- European networking through collaboration with Spanish educational institutions

 Project partners